The limits of your voice are far beyond what you imagine

 But what to do?

 I deeply understand this because it was (and sometimes still is!) also true for me.
 Since I was a child, I’ve had music as an integral part of my life.
-I loved playing instruments and performing, but when I opened my mouth to sing and express myself, the happy supportive environment around me, dramatically changed.
+I loved playing instruments and performing, but when I opened my mouth to sing, the happy supportive environment around me, dramatically changed.
 With all the best intentions, friends, family and teachers would kindly advise me that it would be better that I don’t waste my time with singing.

 But I couldn’t give up.